sidgurun/Lya_zelda/README.rst

 Introduction
 ============

-`zELDA`, a code to understand Lyman-alpha emission.
+`zELDA` [redshift ('z') 'E'stimator using 'L'ine profiles of 'D'istant lyman-'A'lpha emitters], a code to understand Lyman-alpha emission.

 Authors
 *******